jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 ### Decentralized Price Feeds For Frontend

-For all the hulla-balloo about decentralizing frontends that I've been hearing forever, I was really surprised when I couldn't find a decentralized price feed to show to the traders (think TradingView Charts on the frontend, marked by their positions and drawings).
+For all the hullaballoo about decentralizing frontends that I've been hearing forever, I was really surprised when I couldn't find a decentralized price feed to show to the traders (think TradingView Charts on the frontend, marked by their positions and drawings).
 ALL the options were centralized, and were too expensive for a beta launch, and had terrible granularity (once per 5 mins? really?).
 I'm talking spot prices, not even OHLC or something fancier.
-We have chainlink prices every block, why can't we just make a subgraph on the graph?
+We have Chainlink prices every block, why can't we just make a subgraph on the graph?
 We have DEXs with subgraphs, why can't they have prices? (sometimes one of a few of these things did exist, but NOT FOR L2s.
 UGH!).
-Why can I not easily delpoy the code of a subgraph to a different chain?
-Why can't I build on top of a subgraph's output without reindexing the entire chain?
+Why can I not easily deploy the code of a subgraph to a different chain?
+Why can't I build on top of a subgraph's output without re-indexing the entire chain?

-Shoutout to my homies at Coingecko and Defillama for giving us free access to their APIs so we could at least keep building.
+Shout-out to my homies at Coingecko and DefiLlama for giving us free access to their APIs so we could at least keep building.

 ### Why Are Audits So Expensive?

 Of course, being our first novel smart contract system, we wanted to make sure it was audited by someone more experienced.
 We used our experience, lessons learnt from Ethernaut, integrating knowledge of hacks we saw, and tools like Slyther and Mythril to get "audit ready".
 Yet, audits costs would be so prohibitively expensive (6 figures!) that we'd definitely not be able to do that without VC money or launching a token (neither of which we wanted to do at this point in time).

 I'm not sure why 6 figure audits are a thing.
 Was that because of the bull market?
 It also looks like that auditor incentives are not aligned with the protocol's - auditors don't pay anything (except perhaps with reputation currency) in the case of a hack.
 Our strategy was to do a controlled launch (limited users, limited money that they could put in), until we had enough money to pay for an audit.
 We also planned on rolling out a small bug bounty right from the alpha release to incentivize people to find bugs.
 If I was doing it now, I'd probably be using GPT3 a bit for security analysis.
-A team (fortephy) has already done some work on using AI to do audits much cheaper.
+A team ([Fortephy](https://www.fortephy.com/)) has already done some work on using AI to do audits much cheaper.
 I'd probably talk to people from the Code4rena community to see if they could help us out as well.

 ## Frontend